bbauska/Coursera-Bootstrap/readme.md

 then you just look up all the different possible elements that you want to include in the form, and then design the form accordingly.

-More important thing that you\'ve noticed /in constructing the form using Bootstrap, is all the Bootstrap classes that are available.
+More important thing that you&apos;ve noticed /in constructing the form using Bootstrap, is all the Bootstrap classes that are available.

 The form control, the form group, how you use the row and column